webduno/sol22/README.md

 the next commands and transactions which will actually create the token

-remember you need some solana balance to make run the next commands, so send some SOL to that public adress im going to send 5 dollars which should cover for all steps

-the third command setups the solana cli configuration, to use that newly generated file so copy it solana config set "dash u m" to deploy to mainnet and this that tells it the name of the file of the account which you know is keypair.json and hit enter
+remember you need some solana balance to  run the next commands, so send some SOL to the public adress of that wallet you selected im going to send 5 dollars which should cover for all steps great, lets keep going the third command setups the solana cli configuration, to use that newly generated file so copy the command number three solana config set "dash u space m" which means to deploy to mainnet and this that tells it the name of the file for your accounts private key which you know is keypair.json so go to the terminal, paste it and hit enter and we see the commitment as confirmed so we are good

 ## step 3 token

-now, the intial config is done lets clear the terminal and continue copy the fourth command to create the actual token spl-token token create, program id, then this code, which represents how solana makes their tokens if you google it, it should return abunch of oficial solana token22 results as you can see
+now, that the intial config is done lets clear the terminal again and continue copy the fourth command to create the actual token spl-token create token, program id, then this code, which represents how solana makes their tokens if you google it, it should return abunch of oficial solana token22 results as you can see